Sephora Spring Savings Event: Beauty Insiders Can Save Up to 20%

-Sephora Spring Savings Event: Beauty Insiders Can Save Up to 20% on Lipstick, Moisturizer, Concealer and More
+Sephora Spring Savings Event: Beauty Insiders Can Save Up to 20% on Fenty Beauty, Urban Decay and More

-Savings for everyone with the Sephora spring sale event!
-Sephora's Beauty Insider Savings Event runs through May 1, providing great discounts on beauty products.
+Save on beauty purchases with the Sephora spring sale event!
+Sephora's Beauty Insider Savings Event runs through May 1, providing great discounts on beauty products from top brands.

 As you clear out some space in your vanity for new products, we'll explain the three tiers of Sephora's Beauty Insider loyalty program: Sephora Beauty Insider (which anyone can join for free), Sephora VIB (anyone who spends $350 or more in a calendar year) and Sephora VIB Rouge (anyone who spends $1,000 or more in a calendar year).
 Each tier receives a different discount amount and Sephora sale window, although all members will redeem their Beauty Insider program savings by using Sephora promo code SPRINGSAVE at checkout on Sephora's website.